-The relative luminosity for both excess energies has been determined by means of the measurement of the coincidence rate in the polarization plane [37].
-A ratio of the numbers of events during spin up and down modes can be used as a measure of the relative luminosity.
-Values of $L{\rm rel}^{10} = 0.984\,68 \pm 0.000\,56 \pm 0.009\,85$ and $L{\rm rel}^{36} =$ $0.983\,01 \pm 0.000\,57 \pm 0.009\,85$ have been obtained at the excess energies of Q = 10 and 36 MeV, respectively.
+The relative luminosity for both excess energies has been determined by means of the measurement of coincidence rate in the polarisation plane [31].
+Due to the parity invariance, in the polarisation plane the differential cross section for any nuclear reaction caused by the strong interaction is independent of the beam polarisation and therefore a ratio of the numbers of events during spin up and down modes can be used as a measure of the relative luminosity.
+Values of $L{rel}^{10} = 0.98468 \pm 0.00056 \pm 0.00985$ and $L{rel}^{36} = 0.98301 \pm 0.00057 \pm 0.00985$ have been obtained at the excess energies of Q = 10 and 36 MeV, respectively.

-During the run at the excess energy of Q = 10 MeV, the beam polarization has been determined with the COSY-11 setup [37].
-The principle of measurement was based on the determination of the asymmetry in the accelerator plane (perpendicular to the polarization vector) for the $\vec{p}p \rightarrow pp$ reaction.
-Although at a given beam polarization mode only protons elastically scattered to the right could be registered, it was possible to determine the polarization by flipping the spin and employing Eq.
-(3) with exchanged $A{v}(\theta{n})$ and P. As a result, the value of the polarization degree $P = 0.680 \pm 0.007 \pm 0.055$ has been extracted.
-For the calculations, the values of analyzing powers for the elastic processes have been taken into account from the precise measurements performed by the EDDA Collaboration [34].
+During the run at the excess energy of Q = 10 MeV the beam polarisation has been determined with the COSY-11 setup [32].
+The principle of measurement was based on the determination of the asymmetry in the accelerator plane (perpendicular to the polarization vector) for the $\vec{pp} \rightarrow pp$ reaction.
+Although at a given beam polarisation mode only protons elastically scattered to the right could be registered it was possible to determine the polarisation by flipping the spin and employing Eq.
+3 with exchanged $A_y(\theta\eta)$ and P. As a result the value of the polarisation degree $P = 0.680 \pm 0.007 \pm 0.055$ has been extracted.
+For the calculations the values of analysing powers for the elastic processes have been taken into account from the precise measurements performed by the EDDA collaboration [33].

-For the polarization monitoring during the run at Q = 36 MeV, we used the EDDA facility [34].
-The obtained value of the averaged polarization equals $P = 0.663 \pm 0.003 \pm 0.008$.
+For the polarisation monitoring during the run at Q = 36 MeV we used the EDDA facility [33].
+The determination of the polarisation degree with this setup is based on the asymmetry measurement for the $\vec{p}p \rightarrow pp$ process.
+The obtained value of the averaged polarisation equals to $P = 0.663 \pm 0.003 \pm 0.008$.

 The main source of the systematic uncertainties in the determination of the production yields originates from a background misidentification.
-In order to estimate the systematic error, an alternative method (with respect to the method presented above) of background subtraction has been applied which is based on a polynomial background cut [37].
+In order to estimate the systematic error, an alternative method (with respect to the method presented above) of background subtraction has been applied which is based on a polynomial background cut [31].
 Differences in the production yields obtained by this independent method were less than 1.5%.
-The main contribution to the systematic uncertainty of the relative luminosity might be due to a slight shift of the center of detectors outside the polarization plane.
-Assuming very conservatively a 4 mm shift and using the analyzing powers for the elastically scattered protons of Ref.
-[34], a value of 1% systematic uncertainty of the relative luminosity was established by means of Monte Carlo simula-
+The main contribution to the systematic uncertainty of the relative luminosity might be due to a slight shift of the center of detectors outside the polarisation plane.
+Assuming very conservatively a 4 mm shift and using the analysing powers for the elastically scattered protons of Ref.
+[33] a value of 1% systematic uncertainty of the relative luminosity was established by means of Monte-Carlo simulations.
+The systematic uncertainty of 8% for the polarisation measured with the COSY-11 polarimeter is determined by error propagation from Eq.
+3 with the systematic uncertainties of the analysing powers (1.2%), systematic error of the relative luminosity (1%) and the 1% systematic uncertainty of the number of elastically scattered yields [25].
+During the measurement at the excess energy of Q = 36 MeV the overall systematic error in the determination of the polarisation value, when using the large acceptance EDDA detector, was 1.2% [33].
+The analysing powers calculated using Eq.
+3 are summa-